Nooksack Giant

-The placard recorded that the Nooksack tree produced 96,345 board feet of the "finest quality" lumber.
+The placard recorded that the Nooksack tree produced 96,345 board feet (227.348 cubic meters) of the "finest quality" lumber.
 The New York Times regarded the tree in a March7, 1897 issue as the "most magnificent fir tree ever beheld by human eyes" and called its destruction a "truly pitiable tale" and a "crime".
 The Morning Times of February28, 1897 claimed that the wood, sawed into one-inch strips, would reach from "Whatcom [the tree's location] to China".

-Considerable skepticism remains among tree researchers because 465 feet is close to the theoretical height limit for the species, and even a recorded 415-foot tree from 1902 has debated measurements.
-However, some big-tree experts find the over 400-foot height claim for the Nooksack Giant believable because of its incredible lumber yield of more than 96,000 board feet which was far higher than the 60,000 board feet typically produced by 350-foot Douglas firs.
+Considerable skepticism remains among tree researchers because 465 ft is close to the theoretical height limit for the species, and even a recorded 415 ft tree from 1902 has debated measurements.
+However, some big-tree experts find the over 400 ft height claim for the Nooksack Giant believable because of its incredible lumber yield of more than 96,000 board feet (226.534 cubic meters) which was far higher than the 60,000 board feet (141.584 cubic meters) typically produced by 350 ft Douglas firs.

-During a timber cruise along the Nooksack river in 1891, 15 miles west of Loop's Ranch, two Sumas lumbermen and surveyors, John M. Saar, and S. H. Soule, reported standing Douglas-fir trees measuring from 9 to 14 feet in diameter, estimated at 350 to 400 feet in height.
-They noted one grove in particular located within an eighth of a mile of the railroad tracks, along the Nooksack river, south of present Everson, "in all reasonable probability, the finest group of fir trees west of the Cascade Mountains.
-The diameter of any individual member does not exceed nine feet, but the extreme height, estimated by good judges to be from 350 to 400 feet, the symmetry and perfection in every way is the admiration of those who have viewed them"..."On one acre it was estimated the fir timber would produce a half-million feet of lumber and half as much more of cedar.
+During a timber cruise along the Nooksack river in 1891, 15 mi west of Loop's Ranch, two Sumas lumbermen and surveyors, John M. Saar, and S. H. Soule, reported standing Douglas-fir trees measuring from 9 ft to 14 ft in diameter, estimated at 350 to 400 feet (110 to 120 m) in height.
+They noted one grove in particular located within 656 ft of the railroad tracks, along the Nooksack river, south of present Everson, "in all reasonable probability, the finest group of fir trees west of the Cascade Mountains.
+The diameter of any individual member does not exceed nine feet, but the extreme height, estimated by good judges to be from 350 to 400 feet (110 to 120 m), the symmetry and perfection in every way is the admiration of those who have viewed them"..."On one acre it was estimated the fir timber would produce a half-million feet of lumber and half as much more of cedar.
 A single tree near the group rises perfectly straight from the ground, close barked and without a blemish, full two hundred feet or more to the first limb.
 Its diameter is nine feet, and its height possibly four hundred feet."